The best 2-person tents 2025: built for the wilderness with minimal bulk, whether you're backpacking or car camping

 Fairly narrow

-The most immediately impressive feature of the Hoolie Compact ETC 2 is its cavernous porch.
-With a total length of some 2 metres, it offered us a capacious amount of space for our kit.
-This makes this tent a popular choice among bikepackers or cycle tourers, as well as backpackers on extended trips carrying big, heavily-laden packs.
+Once we had the Hoolie Compact ETC 2 up, the most immediately impressive feature was its cavernous porch.
+With a total length of over 7ft, it offered us a capacious amount of space for our kit.
+This makes this tent a popular choice for backpackers on extended trips carrying big, heavily laden packs.
 We found that the internal sleeping space wasn’t bad either, with generous length plus reasonable width and headroom.

-For such a large footprint, the packed size is also impressively compact – hence the tent’s name – so its stuffs neatly into a backpack.
-It’s short enough to fit in most panniers or onto the frame of a bike too, a considered piece of design from makers Wild Country, which is the entry-level division of renowned British tentmaker Terra Nova.
-At just over 3 kilos, this is not the lightest 2-person tent around, making use of heavier weight polyester fabrics as opposed to lighter nylon or DCF.
-That does, however, keep the cost down and ensures it is both robust and reliable, with fully taped seams throughout and 8.5mm Superflex alloy poles.
+It is not the lightest 2-person tent around, making use of heavier weight polyester fabrics as opposed to lighter nylon or DCF.
+That does, however, keep the cost down and ensures it is both robust and reliable, with fully taped seams throughout and Superflex alloy poles.

 Vango F10 Xenon UL 2 two-person tent